stolostron/rhacm-docs/_pages/get_started_writing.md

 ## Short descriptions

 * Use complete, but concise sentences with no more than 50 words at a time.
+* You also need a short introduction after each header.
 * Avoid self-referential language when you can: “This topic...”
 (Obviously the user knows they are reading this topic.)
 See more about [Grammer](https://www.ibm.com/docs/en/ibm_style/global-audiences.html#grammar).
 * Don't repeat the title in the description.
 * Give the user a little knowledge in just a couple sentences about what the topic is about.
 This requires some knowledge about the function.